Enlarged Pores Treatment

 6. Applying a clay mask

 Using a clay mask once or twice a week can help to remove oil from the pores.
-This can prevent them from becoming enlarged, and reduce their appearance.
+This prevents enlarged pores and reduces their appearance.

 However, it is a good idea to do this on a different day to exfoliating.
 Over-treating the skin may cause irritation.
 When the skin gets irritated, pores may appear enlarged and blemishes may occur.